N4than-Rossi/N4than-Rossi/README.md

 ## Nathan Rossi
 👋 bem-vindo ao meu perfil do github!
-Estou aperfeiçoando minhas habilidades naas linguagens C e C++.
+Estou aperfeiçoando minhas habilidades C e C++ 🧑‍💻⚡

 <!--
 **N4than-Rossi/N4than-Rossi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.